Podcast Promotion

 22. Create a dedicated podcast landing page

 If your podcast supports your side hustle or blog, create a standalone landing page for potential listeners to explore.
+This can be a powerful tool to introduce people to your podcast content and capture new listeners.

 Your landing page should have one purpose: to get people to listen to an episode.
 Fill it with information to help them make that leap, such as: